 - Swap canned jackfruit for shredded pork or chicken.
 This recipe for BBQ jackfruit sandwiches is a great place to start.

 - Sample the endless variety of meat replacements found in any supermarket (they're not healthy, but for many people, these options help bridge the gap or satisfy that craving)

-Pro tip: Use a variety spices to flavor your meatless meals.
-Whether it be chili powder, cumin, and coriander for a Mexican twist or smoked paprika to bring a rich undertone to a Tuscan bean stew, spices are what makes any dish really stand out.
+Pro tip: Use a variety of spices to flavor your meatless meals.
+Whether it be chili powder, cumin, and coriander for a Mexican twist or smoked paprika to bring a rich undertone to a Tuscan bean stew, spices are what make any dish really stand out.

 7. I've Bean Meaning to Tell You. . .

 Beans and other legumes are one of the simplest swaps you can make, but some people find that when they stop eating meat and start eating more fibrous foods, they suffer from gas and bloating.
 That stinks!
 (Literally!)
 But don't let it put you off.